Working together for the future of Britain’s elm population

 Great British Elm Experiment

-The Conservation Foundation took cuttings from healthy mature trees from across the UK that appear to have resisted Dutch elm disease for over 60 years.
-These were micro propagated and over 3,000 of these native saplings have been distributed to schools, community groups, local authorities and private landowners who are taking part in The Great British Elm Experiment.
+The Foundation took cuttings from healthy mature trees from across the UK that appear to have resisted Dutch elm disease for over 60 years.
+These were micro propagated and over 3,000 native saplings were distributed to schools, community groups, local authorities and private landowners to take part in The Great British Elm Experiment.
+NB: It’s not currently possible to update map data.

 Visit the Elm Experiment map